 Using games and elements of games to attract and engage talent isn’t anything new, but today’s tools are offering the best results to date.

 They created a Facebook game that shows students what it’s like to work at their company over a 12 day period.
-The game students to complete tasks based on the real work done by PWC employees while getting feedback from coaches within the company.
+The game asks students to complete tasks based on the real work done by PWC employees, while getting feedback from coaches within the company.

-, 78 percent of students surveyed over the past four years said they wanted to work for PwC after playing the game.
-Ninety-two percent said they had a more positive view of the firm.
+According to Biro, 78% of students surveyed over a four year period said they wanted to work for PWC after playing the game.
+92% said they had a more positive view of the firm.

 Level up Your Hiring

 Clearly, gamification can have a large, positive impact on a company’s recruitment efforts, but you don’t have to create an actual video game to reap the benefits of this trend.
-Getting greater engagement from candidates, however, will depend on integrating game elements into your recruitment process in a way that feels organic and fun.
+Getting greater engagement from candidates, depends on integrating game elements into your recruitment process in a way that feels organic and fun.